Amarabright/Inventory-Management-Analysis/README.md

 - I tranformed the data in Power Query, checked for Colum quality, consistent or appropriate data types
 - I began writing several Dax and creating measures and calculated columns to get the right metrics for the Inventory analysis.
 - I also created the calendar table
+- The queries i wrote on SQL are on compiled and also uploaded here in this repository as "Inventory Management Scripts"
 ---

 ## Data Modelling: